Job Title: Police Officer

 Physical strength and agility sufficient to perform the work of this class.

 Ability to establish and maintain effective working relationships with other employees, Tribal officials and members, and the public.

 Ability to obtain First Aid and CPR certification within the first 6 months of employment.

-Bachelor’s Degree and two year’s of natural resource, marine navigation, small boat handling, law enforcement, or related fisheries resources or conservation experience; OR Associate of Arts Degree and four years of natural resource, marine navigation, small boat handling, law enforcement, or related fisheries resources or conservation experience; OR High School Diploma or GED and six years of natural resource, marine navigation, small boat handling, law enforcement, or related fisheries resources or conservation experience.
+EDUCATION and/or EXPERIENCE: Bachelor’s Degree and 3 year’s of natural resource, marine navigation, small boat handling, law enforcement, or related fisheries resources or conservation experience; OR Associate of Arts Degree and 5 years of natural resource, marine navigation, small boat handling, law enforcement, or related fisheries resources or conservation experience; OR High School Diploma or GED and 7 years of natural resource, marine navigation, small boat handling, law enforcement, or related fisheries resources or conservation experience.
 Domestic Violence Officer Experience preferred.

 Graduate of the Washington State Basic Law Enforcement Academy or equivalency preferred.

 LANGUAGE SKILLS: Ability to read and interpret documents such as safety rules operations and maintenance instructions, and procedure manuals.
 Ability to write routine reports and correspondence.
 Ability to speak effectively before groups.

 MATHEMATICAL SKILLS: Ability to add, subtract, multiply, and divide in all units of measure, using whole numbers, common fractions, and decimals.
 Ability to compute rate, ratio, and percent and to draw and interpret bar graphs.

 REASONING ABILITY: Ability to define problems, collect data, establish facts, and draw valid conclusions.
 Ability to interpret an extensive variety of technical instructions in mathematical or diagram form and deal with several abstract and concrete variables.